 You should not open a trade immediately when the first signal occurs but further analyze the market situation.

-In case of a strong level breakout, it is better to ignore the Profit Ratio readings.
+In the case of a strong or key level breakout, it is better to ignore the Profit Ratio readings.

 How to spot a trend with the Profit Ratio indicator

 If we divide all winning traders into buyers and sellers, we’ll get an interesting tool for spotting a trend.